darkterminal/fck/README.md

 # fck - Work in Progress

-Welcome to my fck!
-This project is a work in progress and is being developed just for fun.
+Welcome to my fck framework!
+This project is a *work in progress* and is being developed just for fun.
 It follows the Model-View-Controller (MVC) architectural pattern and aims to provide a structured and modular codebase for web development.

 ## Project Overview

-This fck is designed to showcase my coding skills, experiment with different features, and serve as a playground for trying out new ideas.
-Please note that this project is not intended for production use, and some features may be incomplete or under development.
+This fck framework is designed to showcase my dancing knowledge, experiment with different features, and serve as a playground for trying out new (old) ideas.
+Please note that this project is not intended for production use (yet), and some features may be incomplete or under development.

 ## Features